Last update: 2 years ago

 Step 3: If you can still see some staining, you should mix a few drops of laundry detergent with some water and shampoo the affected area.

-Step 1: Place a few ice cubes into a plastic bag and apply it to the gum.
-Leave it on for at least 15 minutes, so the gum can harden.
+Step 1: Place a few ice cubes into a plastic bag and apply them to the gum.
+Leave it on for at least 15 minutes so that the gum can harden.